AAG IT Services Managed Services Terms & Conditions

 3.2 AIS will use reasonable endeavours to provide the Services promptly, having regard to the availability of personnel, necessary supplies and facilities and commitments to other clients.
 All dates or times quoted for commencement or completion of any part of the Services and for delivery of the Goods are estimates only.

-3.3 There are no setup fees for the service, however there may be a requirement to bring inappropriate systems to a suitable support level prior to the contract being enabled.
+3.3 Any setup fees for the service will be made clear in our recommendations.
+There may also be a requirement to bring inappropriate systems to a suitable support level prior to the contract being enabled.
 If AIS undertakes such remediation work on behalf of the client, then separate fees may be incurred and the work will be considered separate to the provision of this service.

 3.4 Clients requiring additional works not covered by MSP — such as new installations or projects, or changes outside the scope of MSP — will be charged at AAG’s normal Contract Hourly Rates without commitment, this will be quoted before any work commences.
 This includes any and all works undertaken prior to the contract start date.